kdm9/Acanthophis/README.md

 A reusable, comprehensive, opinionated plant variant calling pipeline in Snakemake

-Until I write the documentation, please see [the example workflow](example/).
-It should contain a fully working example workflow.

 ![Acanthophis, the most beautiful and badass of snakes](.github/logo.jpg)

 ## Installation & Use